DataBiosphere/terra-examples/ml-notebooks/image_classification/terra_workspace_description.md

 The different notebooks have different computational requirements.
 See the information at the top of each notebook for details.

 - For the **01_keras_pcam** notebook, you'll need at least 2 cores and a GPU.
-- For the other notebooks, the GPU-based config is set up at the the Vertex AI end, and so the notebook environment can use 1 core and does not require GPUs.
+- For the other notebooks, the GPU-based config is set up at the [Vertex AI](https://cloud.google.com/vertex-ai) end, and so the notebook environment can use 1 core and does not require GPUs.

 ## About the dataset and the machine learning task